Past and Current Chesapeake B-WET Projects

 Essex Environmental Literacy Collaborative

 Essex County Public Schools will partner with Friends of the Rappahannock and The Center for Educational Partnerships.
 This project will create a systemic and sustainable environmental literacy education program that will reach students in the elementary, intermediate, and high schools through targeted grade levels.
-Courses will embed quality teaching and learning focused on environmental education, the impact of climate change, and modern science and engineering practices.
+Courses will embed quality teaching and learning focused on environmental education, environmental conditions, and modern science and engineering practices.
 This collaborative will sustain teacher capacity to build, develop, and implement Meaningful Watershed Educational Experiences (MWEEs) into the existing science curriculum.
 Chesapeake B-WET is providing $117,900.

 Northern Neck MWEE Program